Critical Care Nurse (66H8A)

 - Health Professions Loan Repayment Program, which can be applied toward qualified nursing school loans

-- Paid continuing education, including clinical specialization courses
+- May receive pay for continuing education, including clinical specialization courses

 - Special Pay

 - Reimbursement of nursing school loans through the Healthcare Professionals Loan Repayment Program